-See how a paper prototype can be used to test and get feedback on software before writing any code.
+In this lesson, students get to see how a paper prototype can be used to test and get feedback on software before writing any code.
 To help out a developer with their idea, the class tests and provides an app prototype made of paper.